 |Ask||23.11 x 2200|

 |Beta (3Y Monthly)||0.78|

 |1y Target Est||N/A|

-Sabre (SABR) fourth-quarter results gain from higher bookings and growth in SynXis software and services revenues.
+Sabre (SABR) second-quarter results gain from growth across each of its business segments.
 However, high technology costs and incentives fees keep margins under pressure.